Canoe With Motor

 Buying a motor that is a little longer than the number you come up with is a good idea since you want the top of the engine to be at least 12 inches below the water's surface.
 Make sure the shaft is long enough for your canoe when in doubt.

-There are two main ways to control trolling motors: hand or foot control.
-Many of them can even be held by a remote, but they are usually more expensive.
+Two main ways to control trolling motors are hand and foot.
+Many can even be held by a remote, but they are usually more expensive.

 You can focus on fishing and steer with your feet using foot-controlled motors.
 Even though they are less responsive than hand-controlled motors, they still work.
-Trolling motors controlled by foot can be inconvenient if there are multiple people on the boat with you.
-If you're the only one on the ship, you should be okay
+Trolling motors controlled by foot can be inconvenient if multiple people are on the boat with you.
+You should be okay if you're the only one on the ship.

-Now that you know all of the basics about what you need from a canoe motor, let's get to the fun part: talking about which engines to buy!
+Now that you know all the basics about what you need from a canoe motor, let's talk about which engines to buy!
 It's important to note that what's best for one canoe may not suit another.
-There are plenty of top-rated trolling motors out there, but you should dig a little deeper to find the best one for you.
+Plenty of top-rated trolling motors are out there, but you should dig a little deeper to find the best one for you.